HakaiInstitute/GlintMaskGenerator/README.md

 1. Go to the [releases page](https://github.com/HakaiInstitute/glint-mask-tools/releases)
 2. Download the latest release file for your operating system.
 3. Extract the compressed binary files from the gzipped archive.
-4. This archive contains two files which provide different interfaces to the same glint mask generation program.
+4. This archive contains a file named GlintMaskGenerator-v*.\*.\*.exe that provides a GUI interface to the glint mask generation program.
-    4. GlintMaskGenerator-v*.\*.\*.exe provides the GUI interface
-    4. glint-mask-v*.\*.\*.exe is a command line interface and has a few more advanced options available.
 5. You can copy these files to any location that is convenient for you.
-    5. On Linux, copying glint-mask to `user/local/bin` will allow you to call the CLI from anywhere by typing `glint-mask`.

 ### PyPi package

-There also a python package version of the code available for Python 3.8 and up.
+There also a python package version of the code available for Python 3.8 and 3.9.

 1. `pip install glint-mask-tools` to install the tools.
 2. Then, `import glint_mask_tools` in your Python script.
+3. Installing with pip also installs the CLI tool, detailed below.

 ## Usage